xiaobai1217/DomainAdaptation/README.md

 This dataset can be downloaded at https://uvaauas.figshare.com/articles/dataset/ActorShift_zip/19387046

+## Contact

+If you have any questions, you can send an email to y.zhang9@uva.nl

 ## Citation
 If you find the code useful in your research please cite: